 Salad kits are everywhere these days, which can make dinnertime a breeze!
 Grab whatever salad kit strikes your fancy, and then beef it up to make it a meal!
 One of my favorites is the southwest salad kit.
 Your typical kit will have lettuce, tortilla strips, cheese, and dressing.
 Make it a meal by adding rotisserie chicken, canned corn and/or beans (drained), salsa, and whatever else you want!
+No cooking required!

 Chicken salad made with diced rotisserie chicken (or even canned chicken) seems simple, but finely dicing onion or celery can take some time.
 This honey raisin chicken salad doesn’t require chopping any veggies!
 Mix up the ingredients, put it between 2 slices of bread, and you’re good to go!